A Brief History of Cinema in Chester

 Chester Music Hall (1921) Ltd re-constructed the hall and ran the cinema from 1921.The screen was moved from the St Werberg Street end to the Northgate end.

-The first film to flicker through the projectors was Charles Chaplin's The Kid, opening in November1921.
-Chester's first 'talkie', The Singing Fool starring Al Jolson, was seen at the Music Hall from September 23 1929.
+The first film to flicker through the projectors was Charles Chaplin's The Kid, opening in November 1921.
+Chester's first 'talkie', The Singing Fool starring Al Jolson, was seen at the Music Hall from September 23 1929 (see poster above).
 The sound was on disc.
 This was short lived and soon sound would be carried on film.
 (Jolson's earlier film, The Jazz Singer, was the world's first talkie film, made in 1927)

 At the time of the Music Hall's closure in April 1961, it was still run by CMA.
 The final offering was Never on Sunday.
 This tied in nicely because the building never had opened on a Sunday.

-Since closure the building has been many things, including a branch of Lipton's- Chester's first supermarket- Foster's gents outfitters in 1978 and the Reject Shop.
+Since closure the building has been many things, including a branch of Lipton's (see photograph below)- Chester's first supermarket within the Walls- Foster's gents outfitters in 1978 and The Reject Shop.
 It is currently home to a branch of Superdrug.

-Recently a couple of friends and I visited the former projection room, which is now used for storage- Gordon Potter, ex chief projectionist of the Odeon and Vincent Dunning, who had worked there in the 1940s.
+Recently a couple of friends and I (writes David Ellis) visited the former projection room, which is now used for storage- Gordon Potter, ex chief projectionist of the Odeon and Vincent Dunning, who had worked there in the 1940s.

-The 13th century Chapel of St. Nicolas- much altered and enlarged over the years to accomodate a theatre, cinema and a variety of shops- as seen from the roof of Chester Cathedral in 1997
+Right: the 13th century Chapel of St. Nicolas- much altered and enlarged over the years to accomodate a theatre, cinema and a variety of shops- photographed from the roof of Chester Cathedral by Steve Howe in 1997.

 All technical equipment had long gone but you could imagine what it had been like.
 And still there were two No Smoking signs, painted on the box and rewind room walls- reminding us that films were once highly flammable.